blackducksoftware/hub/kubernetes/README.md

 kubectl get pod postgres -o=jsonpath='{.spec.nodeName}'
 ```

-Now that you know the hostname where Postgres is running,
+Now that you know the hostname where postgres is running,

 1. ssh into the machine provided from `kubectl get pod postgres -o=jsonpath='{.spec.nodeName}'`
 2. run `./bin/hub_db_migrate.sh <path to dump file>` on that machine locally.